tom-martin01/LANMap/README.txt

 Requirements:
   - Scan LAN for devices.
   - Display key Network Information for each device.
-  - Display discovered devices in a interactive graph.
+  - Display discovered devices in a interactive network graph.
+  - Display PCAP files data flow in the network graph.
+  - Display visual traceroute flow to target.
   - Housed within a GUI.
   - Designed for Unix.